 5. There are two main areas of mortgage fraud.

 These cover crimes of misstatement, misrepresentation, or concealing critical information that could affect a bank’s decision to approve a loan, accept a reduced payoff amount, or agree to certain repayment terms.
 Any lie that would affect the bank’s decision would be considered fraud.
-There are two types of mortgage fraud, and they are listed below:
+Mortgage statistics indicate that there are two types of mortgage fraud, and they are listed below:

 Fraud for Profit